abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/olimex-stm32-p407/index.md

 1. This configuration uses the mconf-based configuration tool.
 To change this configurations using that tool, you should:

-    > 1. Build and install the kconfig-mconf tool.
+    > a.
+Build and install the kconfig-mconf tool.
 See nuttx/README.txt
     >     see additional README.txt files in the NuttX tools repository.
-    > 2. Execute 'make menuconfig' in nuttx/ in order to start the
+    > b.
+Execute \'make menuconfig\' in nuttx/ in order to start the
     >     reconfiguration process.

 2. Serial Output

     > This configuraiont produces all of its test output on the serial
     > console.
 This configuration has USART3 enabled as a serial
     > console.
 This is the connector labeled RS232\_2.
 This can easily
-    > be changed by reconfiguring with 'make menuconfig'.
+    > be changed by reconfiguring with \'make menuconfig\'.

 3. Toolchain

     > By default, the host platform is set to be Linux using the NuttX
     > buildroot toolchain.
 The host and/or toolchain selection can
-    > easily be changed with 'make menuconfig'.
+    > easily be changed with \'make menuconfig\'.

-4.    - Note that CONFIG\_STM32\_DISABLE\_IDLE\_SLEEP\_DURING\_DEBUG is
+4.

-        enabled so
+    Note that CONFIG\_STM32\_DISABLE\_IDLE\_SLEEP\_DURING\_DEBUG is enabled so

-        that the JTAG connection is not disconnected by the idle loop.
+    :   that the JTAG connection is not disconnected by the idle loop.

 ### Configuration sub-directories